ZoiloGranda/meta-test/README.md

 style spacing in photodata
-move filtering functions out of MainWrapper move HandleAlbumTitleChangeParams to common params why i used nextjs why the pagination doesnt get all the data
+move filtering functions out of MainWrapper move HandleAlbumTitleChangeParams to common params handle total pages in pagination explain why i used nextjs explain why the pagination doesnt get all the data

 ## Getting Started